asonnino/internet-speed/README.md

 ```
 $ chmod +x speedtest.sh
 ```
 Set a `cron` job to regularly trigger the script.
-For instance, if your script is located in `/root` and you want to trigger it hourly, you can set:
+For instance, if your script is located in `/root` and you want to trigger it hourly, you can add the following line to your crontab:
 ```
 @hourly bash /root/speedtest.sh
 ```